ollienicholson/air_quality_prediction/README.md

 The project outputs include:

 - Cleaned and preprocessed air quality data.
-- Visualizations of historical AQI trends.
+- Visualisations of historical AQI trends.
-- Predictions of future AQI levels and their visualization.
+- Predictions of future AQI levels and their visualisation.

 ## Acknowledgements